OpenZeppelin/defender-templates/defender/governor-bravo-automation/README.md

 - Modify line `custom.governance-contract-address` in the `serverless.yml` file
 - Configure and rename `../secret.example.yml` to `../secrets.dev.yml`
 - Deploy serverless configuration with `serverless deploy`
-- Log in to Defender and add funds to your newly deployed Relayer
+- Log in to Defender and add funds to your newly deployed Relay

 ## Optimizations